 Fees payable The current fee to obtain or renew a work permit is 20,000 Baht.
 The fee to register a change in work, conditions, locality or place of work is 5,000 Baht.

-TAFTA and APEC aspects Under the Thailand-Australia Free Trade Agreement, a work permit is not required for Australian citizens who are business visitors conducting business meetings in Thailand for up to 15 days, and up to 90 days for APEC Travel Card holders.
+Australians and APEC Travel Card holders Under the Thailand-Australia Free Trade Agreement, a work permit is not required for Australian citizens who are business visitors conducting business meetings in Thailand for up to 15 days, and for up to 90 days for APEC Travel Card holders.

 Termination of employment Where employment terminates, as a matter of law, both the work permit and the supporting visa terminate.